 Premera RNHI

 UW Premera RNHI partners with rural primary care organizations across Washington state to deliver post-graduate ARNP fellowship programs.
-Each fellowship site hires newly graduated (or soon to graduate) ARNPs for their respective 12-month paid fellowship programs.
-Our current rural fellowship partners are:
+Each fellowship site hires newly graduated (or soon to graduate) ARNPs for their respective *12-month paid fellowship programs.
+The following rural fellowship sites are hiring for the 2024-2025 cohort:

 Aberdeen, Washington